altunixon/wips/lns/altina_ln/ASP-23-Chapter_3_Under_My_Flag.md

 "We are planning to attack Fort Volks!"<br/>

-Diethalt had a serious expression.
+Diethalt had a serious expression.<br/>

 "...
 I am questioning your mental stability."<br/>